 In the temple’s parlour, we are greeted by two pairs of Night and Sun Demons.
 The Cragheart charges head on and in his recklessness, he gets many grievous wounds.
 I patch him up and he’s back in combat shape but the demons are very dangerous and are hard to outmaneuver.
 It’s not easy but we defeat them and get a special scenario item, something we can use against the Colorless.

 We open the door and see 3 hulking Stone Golems blocking our way (no pic, wut?!).
-They have Shield 2, that’s a real pain.
-Me and the Cragheart try to set up shield/retaliate combo.
-That would have been very nice and efficient, if only the stone golems had fucking attacked!
+They have Shield 2, that’s a real bother.
+Me and the Cragheart try to set up a shield/retaliate combo.
+That would have been very nice and efficient, if only the stone golems had friggin’ attacked!
 Total waste of a turn… At least, the Elementalist could demonstrate impressive damage-dealing with his level 3 Chain Lightning.